AMR-21/Weather-Journal-App/README.md

 # Weather-Journal-App

-Run server.js from node.js terminal and enjoy!
+Run server.js from node.js terminal and enjoy at localhost:8000 !

-**Do not forget to install dependencies from npm (express, body-parser, cors)